Non-invasive Sensors for Medical Diagnostics (5 ECTS)

 • Acquire the necessary scientific knowledge in the field of IR, acoustic, and high-energy detectors to understand the operating principles of the main radiographic equipment used in the medical field.

-• Distinguish between different technologies in the field of radiography and be able to choose a type of investigation for a given medical diagnostic problem.
+• Distinguish between the various technologies used in radiography and be able to select the appropriate type of examination for a given medical diagnostic problem.

 Hourly volumes: